Trade Republic vs DEGIRO

 Can I hold fractional shares on DEGIRO or Trade Republic?

-Trade Republic supports fractional shares on many ETFs and stocks, making it easier to invest small amounts regularly.
+Trade Republic supports fractional shares on ETFs and stocks from €1, making it straightforward to invest exact euro amounts on a fixed schedule.
 DEGIRO does not offer fractional shares — you must purchase whole units.
+At typical UCITS ETF prices, this means a portion of every contribution sits uninvested until you accumulate enough for another whole unit.

 Which broker is safer — Trade Republic or DEGIRO?